Moving a Pet to Belgium

 If you will be coming from Peninsular Malaysia, there are extra rules that apply to pets:

 - There may not have been any contact with pigs during at least the past 60 days prior to departure.

 - Your pet cannot have lived where there have been confirmed cases of Nipah within the past 60 days.

 - Pets must be tested for Nipah viruses within 10 days of departure, with negative a result.
 This must be an IG capture ELISA test, performed in an approved laboratory.

 Do I Need a Microchip for My Pet to Travel to Belgium?

 All dogs, cats, and ferrets must be implanted with a microchip that meets ISO standard 11784 or 11785.
 (The number will be 15 digits.)
-If your pet currently has no microchip, get that done first because, as noted above, that number just appear on all his documentation.
-If your pet a non-ISO compliant microchip, you can have your veterinarian implant another microchip that does meet ISO standards.
+The microchip must be implanted BEFORE the rabies vaccination.
+If your pet currently has no microchip, get that done first because, as noted above, that number must appear on all documentation.
+If your pet has a non-ISO compliant microchip, you can have your veterinarian implant another microchip that does meet ISO standards.
 This will not harm your pet.
 Otherwise, you will have to:

 - Carry a chip reader that customers officials can use to scan your pet, or

 - Notify Belgian customs ahead of time so they can have the right type of scanner available